List of BoJack Horseman characters: Sharona

 Sharona (voiced by Amy Sedaris) was the hair and make-up girl for Horsin' Around.
 She takes the fall for Sarah Lynn's accidental drinking of alcohol.
 She reunites with BoJack in season 6 at an AA meeting, and they reconcile over the incident after BoJack apologizes.
-She then cuts his hair and convinces him to stop dying it, revealing his natural grey locks.
+She then cuts his hair and convinces him to stop dyeing it, revealing his natural grey locks.

 Paige Sinclair

 Paige Sinclair (voiced by Paget Brewster) is a warthog reporter at the Hollywoo Reporter who investigates Sarah Lynn's death alongside Maximilian Banks.
 She and Maximillian act as if they are in a 1930s screwball comedy.
 She publishes an article exposing BoJack's role in Sarah Lynn's death and later gathers more detail to orchestrate a hard-hitting interview with BoJack by Biscuits Braxby, both of which directly lead to BoJack's downfall.

 Maude

 Maude (voiced by Echo Gillette) is a counter girl rabbit working for Cinnabunny at Air Bud International Airport.
-When she breaks up with her boyfriend, claiming it to be because of a "Jesus thing", BoJack recommends Todd's asexual dating app.
+When she breaks up with her boyfriend, alluding to it being a lack of sexual interest, BoJack recommends Todd's asexual dating app.
 Afterward, she and Todd become boyfriend and girlfriend.
 They move in together after Todd moves out of Princess Carolyn's house and Maude stops living with her parents.
 As of the series finale, Todd and Maude are still in a good relationship.